fildaio/FIPs/FIP_0010_FILDA_2.0.md

 ### FilDA 2.0 Roadmap

 In the new version, FilDA will continue to create credit for assets and provide liquidity to DeFi users.
-In order to expand the range of assets and services, Version 2.0 will first enable multi-chain operations, such as Polygon, to accept multi-chain assets and increase the sources of assets.
+In order to expand the range of assets and services, Version 2.0 will run on the multi-chain, such as Polygon, BSC and IoTex, to accept multi-chain assets and increase the sources of assets.
 Secondly, expansion of the asset classes will include synthetic assets such as UNI V2 LP and UNI V3 NFT.
 In addition, we will support credit lending, providing unsecured lending agreements, and improve capital efficiency.
 The first chance to use unsecured loans, "leveraged lending", will also come online.
 FilDA 2.0 also introduces more security systems, such as time locking and multiple checkmarks, as well as scrutiny from third-party independent developers; white hats and security companies reviewing code together.
 Slowmist, PeckShield, Certik, FairyProof, Knownsec and other security organizations provide security audits for FilDA.
 Finally, a sub-project, called "Flying Money", that supports cross-chain access of assets is expected to be available in version 2.1, allowing users to quickly transfer money across multiple chains.

 #### 1) Multi-chain deployment